top of page

 IMG_20180421_115907.jpg

-The pic you see here was taken for my b-day in 2018.
+The pic you see here was taken for my birthday in 2018.
 My mom took me riding.
-Isn't she just the best?
 This horse did not care at all that I wanted a quick selfie.
-(How d'you like them HP glasses?)

 Before I brought unicorns back into my art, I attempted some volunteer work at a near by equine therapy ranch.
 I did that for about 2 months before the world shut down.
 Now, 5 years later, I've decided it's time to bring them back into my life.
 For me; for my art.
 I not only want to be around them more to learn about them, learn how to care for them and how they can care for me, but to simply see them, look at them and watch them move.
 I'm pretty sure that alone will improve my art.